nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

     <tr>
       <td><code>timeZone</code></td>
       <td>
         Specify the timezone for the execution.
 This will modify the actual time relative to your timezone.
 If the timezone is invalid, an error is thrown.
-You can check all timezones available at <a href="http://momentjs.com/timezone/">Moment Timezone Website</a>.
+You can check all timezones available at <a href="http://momentjs.com/timezone/">Moment Timezone</a> website.
       </td>
     </tr>
     <tr>